TitusJungIIP/proteoform_dbIndex/README.md

     uplr, uniprotVersion, maxNumVariationsPerPeptide, null);
  ```

- Once having the *proteoformDBIndex* we can ask for the proteins of a certain peptide:
+ Once having the *proteoformDBIndex* we can ask for the proteins containing a certain peptide sequence:
  ```
  System.out.println("Looking for the proteins from peptide " + "SPSPDDILERVAADVKEYER");
  final Set<IndexedProtein> proteins = proteoformDBIndex.getProteins("SPSPDDILERVAADVKEYER");